mcneel/developer.rhino3d.com/content/en/guides/grasshopper/gh-algorithms-and-data-structures/advanced-data-structures/index.md

 <img src="ads-217.png">

 ### 3.3.3 Long-list-to-tree matching
 When matching a long list to a tree with branches that are shorter than the list, the tree branches expand to match the length of the list.
-The last item in each branch is repeated to match the list length Note that the resulting tree strucuture will be differenent than the input tree.
-In the following example, both input, the list and the tree, are modified to arrive to a matching structure, then the addition result have than new data strucuture.
+The last item in each branch is repeated to match the list length Note that the resulting tree structure will be differenent than the input tree.
+In the following example, both input, the list and the tree, are modified to arrive to a matching structure, then the addition result have than new data structure.
 <img src="ads-218.png">

 ### 3.3.4 Tree-to-tree matching
 There are numerous possibilities when matching two trees, but the basic principle apply.
-The goal is to find a tree strucuture that can combine both input tree strucutures.
+The goal is to find a tree structure that can combine both input tree structure.
 Let’s assume the case when there is a simple tree with one level of branches that match in depth.
 There are two possibilities.
 The first is that both input trees have same number of branches.
 In this case, the length of the shorter corresponding branches is matched.
 The output tree might end up matching at least one of the input trees, or be different to both.
 <img src="ads-219.png">

 The second possibility is that one tree might have more branches than the other.
 In that case, new branches are inserted into the smaller tree repeating the last branch, then each branch is expanded (repeating the last item in the branch) to create matching length among all corresponding branches as in the following example.
 <img src="ads-220.png">

-When working with trees, it is of utmost importance to examine the data strucuture of each input before using it as input to one component.
-A small change in the strucuture can have big impact.
+When working with trees, it is of utmost importance to examine the data structure of each input before using it as input to one component.
+A small change in the structure can have big impact.
 For example, the following two trees of numbers appear to be matching at first, but because there is one level depth added to one of the trees (indicating an extra branch near the root of the tree), the result may be different than what is intended.

 <table class="rounded">
   <tr>